Best free software for students

 College students have enough expenses, so software shouldn’t be one of them.
-Luckily, at a time when a lot of students will have to learn new skills—whether life skills or skills to help them in school—companies have responded with lots of free software.
-For some you need an email address tied to a school in order to sign up, others are free for everyone.
+Luckily, during a time when students are expected to learn new skills—many of which require having a computer—companies have responded with plenty of free software.
+For some, you need an email address tied to a school in order to sign up, while others are free for everyone.

 Microsoft Office 365 for Education (Windows, Mac)